Best Personal Loans for Veterans with Bad Credit

 Does the VA offer personal loans?

 The Veterans Affairs (VA) offers military service members, veterans and their families the opportunity to purchase a home with a VA loan.
-However, it does not offer personal loans.
+However, it does not offer personal loans for veterans.
 All VA loans are designed purposefully for the purchase or significant upgrade of a home.
 They cannot be used to finance personal expenses.

 How hard is it to get a VA loan?